 What is the NBS Umbrella Committee?

-The Umbrella Committee advises the DHS Secretary on all aspects of the Newborn Screening Program.
-The Umbrella Committee is chaired by the Chief Medical Officer of the Bureau of Community Health Promotion, and includes the chairs of each of the subcommittees, the State Newborn Screening Program Coordinator, the State Genetic Coordinator, the Director of the WSLH, Co-Directors of the Newborn Screening Laboratory at the WSLH, and representation from the following: Advocacy Organizations (March of Dimes), American Congress of Obstetricians and Gynecologists (ACOG), Certified Genetic Counselor, Consumer/Parent, Ethics, Local Health Department, Registered Dietitian, Registered Nurse, WI Chapter American Academy of Pediatrics and the Wisconsin Hospital Association.
-Members are recommended by the Chief Medical Officer of the Bureau of Community Health Promotion, and appointed by the State Health Officer.
+The Umbrella Committee is an advisory committee of the Wisconsin Newborn Screening Program and provides recommendations to the DHS Secretary on aspects of the Newborn Screening Program.
+The Umbrella Committee is chaired by the Newborn Screening Program Medical Consultant, and includes the chairs of each of the subcommittees (clinical specialists), the State Newborn Screening Program Coordinator, the Director of the Wisconsin State Laboratory of Hygiene (WSLH), Co-Directors of the Newborn Screening Laboratory at the WSLH, and representation from the following: Advocacy Organizations (March of Dimes), American Congress of Obstetricians and Gynecologists (ACOG), Certified Genetic Counselor, Consumer/Parent, Ethics, Local Health Department, Registered Dietitian, Registered Nurse, Wisconsin Chapter American Academy of Pediatrics and the Wisconsin Hospital Association.

 What are the NBS subcommittees?

 The NBS Subcommittees are created or disbanded based on the list of conditions being screened in Wisconsin.
-Members are recommended by the Chief Medical Officer of the Bureau of Community Health Promotion, and appointed by the State Health Officer.
 The WSLH maintains a list of the current NBS subcommittees and information on upcoming meetings.

 What is the Secretary's Advisory Committee on Newborn Screening (SACNBS)?